Crypto137/MHServerEmu/README.md

 ## Features

-MHServerEmu is feature-complete as a single player experience, and we are actively working on getting the remaining multiplayer features up and running:

-- Store Gifting

-- Supergroups

-- Matchmaking

-- PvP

-- Trade Window
+MHServerEmu is currently feature-complete, but still in the polishing stage.
+All the major gameplay and social systems that existed in 2017 have been restored, and we are currently focusing on optimization and bug fixes. **Currently we aim to release version 1.0 in the first quarter of 2026.**

 You can find up to date information on what we are working on in [our roadmap](https://github.com/users/Crypto137/projects/5).